OnlineSquirrel/HumanActivityRecognition/README.md

 * Appropriately label the data set with descriptive variable names.
 * From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
 Assumptions and decisions:
-* The script assumes that extracted folders and files with raw data are in the UCI folder under the working directory where the script is called from - default unzip location
+* The script assumes that extracted folders and files with raw data are in the "UCI HAR Dataset" folder under the working directory where the script is called from - default unzip location
 * The script will create 2 separate files:
   * HARMeasurements.txt - file containing the cleaned dataset with only variables related to mean() and std()
   * HARAveragesLabels.txt - file containig all labels/column names of the final file